 These elements are used differently, depending on the MQe security category, but in all cases the MQe security feature's protection is applied when the attribute attached to a message is invoked.
+See Security for more information on the above elements, and Writing authenticators describes how to write your own authenticator.

+The registry

-The registry: The registry is the main store for queue manager-related information.
+The registry is the main store for queue manager-related information.
 Each queue manager has at least one registry.
-Every queue manager uses the registry to hold its:
+Every queue manager uses the registry to hold

 - Queue manager configuration data

 - · Queue definitions

-- · Remote queue definitions
+- Remote queue definitions

 - Connection definitions

 - User data (including configuration-dependent security information)